matthieuSolente/email-darkmode/README.md

 - :heavy_check_mark: Outlook.com

 These email clients will keep the button dark but they will also flip the body background.
 This might cause issues as the button’s edges become invisible.
- Here are some advices taken from Nicole article Envato article :
+ Here are some advices taken from Nicole's Envato article :

   >- "Try adding a border to the outside of your button in the same colour as the background in light mode.
 Many email clients don’t alter CSS border colours when they process colours for Dark Mode."
 >  - "Try using the CSS outline property instead of the border property if you have a square button, and you can also fake a border by nesting a button inside a slightly padded element and applying a background to that".
 >  - "By using a background image or a linear-gradient, you can actually ensure that the colour of the fake border doesn’t change."

-More informatio on this in Nicole article[Fixing Problems With Borders in Dark Mode (Email Design)](https://webdesign.tutsplus.com/articles/fixing-problems-with-borders-in-dark-mode-email-design--cms-39410)
+More information on this in Nicole article [Fixing Problems With Borders in Dark Mode (Email Design)](https://webdesign.tutsplus.com/articles/fixing-problems-with-borders-in-dark-mode-email-design--cms-39410)

 #### Using Media Queries to Control Borders in Dark Mode